jesus-steeleconsult/sql-ssms-image/README.md

 <li>Run this command to create and run a SQL Server container based on the image you created.</li>

-`docker run -p 1433:1433 -d sqlserver --name sqlcontainer`
+`docker run --name sqlcontainer -p 1433:1433 -d sqlserver`

 </ol>